AdrianArtacho/tesser_video/README.md

 master fade `CC90` that fades in/out smartly.

+> - 1A | 1C hin und her
+>
+> - nach 1D stehen sliders nicht auf 0

-- video repeat mode in a CC?
+video repeat mode in a CC?

 - add the length of the frame instead of milliseconds, relative to the set tempo (bar, beat, etc.) which then get converted to milliseconds